Interface Theory:

 \textbf{When:} Completed in October 2025, integrating ten prior theoretical components from the RGI series (P Metric, J--C--B Field, Recursive Collapse Model). \\[4pt]

-\textbf{Why:} To move beyond abstract discussions of “alignment” or “trust” by providing measurable, testable conditions for shared understanding between humans and AI. \\[4pt]
+\textbf{Why:} To move beyond abstract discussions of ``alignment'' or ``trust'' by providing measurable, testable conditions for shared understanding between humans and AI. \\[4pt]

-\textbf{How:} Using Shannon information theory and dynamical equations, RIT defines two key quantities—\emph{information coherence} ($P_{HM}$) and \emph{ethical resonance} ($Ψ_{HM}$).
+\textbf{How:} Using Shannon information theory and dynamical equations, RIT defines two key quantities---\emph{information coherence} ($P_{HM}$) and \emph{ethical resonance} ($\Psi_{HM}$).

 The growth law